Archaeologists Discover A Military Horse That Perished At Pompeii And Use Plaster Casting To Recreate It

 The “extraordinary” discovery of the horse that was found in the Italian suburb of Civita Giuliana has just been publicly announced, according to The Local, and it is being reported that archaeologists have also uncovered the fragile remains of a stable and trough.

-Looking at the skeletal remains of the 2,000-year-old horse, archaeologists were able to deduce that it would probably have been a fully-grown adult at the time of its death, with measurements taken showing the Pompeii horse would have been quite large for a horse during this era, standing at roughly 150 centimeters up to its shoulder blades.
+Looking at the skeletal remains of the 2,000-year-old horse, archaeologists were able to deduce that it would probably have been a fully grown adult at the time of its death, with measurements taken showing the Pompeii horse would have been quite large for a horse during this era, standing at roughly 150 centimeters up to its shoulder blades.

 Its harness was constructed out of bronze and iron, and traces of it were found to still linger around the animal.
 The materials used for the harness clearly show that this would have been considered a very special horse at the time.